learn-co-curriculum/phase-1-classes-and-instances/README.md

 transaction.amount; // => 1000000000000.24
 ```

-Currently, there is no official way to make a property private - all `class` and
+Historically, JavaScript has not provided any way to make a property private -
-object properties are exposed as we see above.
-One common convention, however,
+all `class` and object properties were exposed as we see above.
+The only option
-is to include an underscore at the beginning of the property name to indicate
+available was to follow a common convention, used by many JavaScript programmers
-those properties are not intended to be accessed from outside the `class`:
+to indicate properties that are not intended to be accessed from outside the
+`class`:

 ```js
 class Transaction {